alexbrucher/cloudlinks/README.md

 # cloudlinks
-A website where you can store links on the cloud.
+A website containing links which you can veiw and manage from any device.